djphazer/O_C-Phazerville/README.md

 ## How To Hack It

+### Option 1: Platform IO
-This firmware fork is built using Platform IO, a Python-based build toolchain, available as either a [standalone CLI](https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html) or a [full-featured IDE](https://platformio.org/install/ide), as well as a plugin for VSCode and other existing IDEs.
+This firmware fork is primarily built using Platform IO, a Python-based build toolchain, available as either a [standalone CLI](https://docs.platformio.org/en/latest/core/installation/methods/installer-script.html) or a [full-featured IDE](https://platformio.org/install/ide), as well as a plugin for VSCode and other existing IDEs.
 Follow one of those links to get that set up first.

 The PlatformIO project for the source code lives within the `software/` directory.
 From there, you can Build the desired configuration and Upload via USB to your module.
 In the terminal, I type:
 ```